helenlyu/social-crm/README.md

-# social_crm
-This repository contains code for mining, preprocessing and modeling Facebook data for customer segmentation, profiling and personalization purposes.

 # Social CRM
 This repository contains code for mining, preprocessing and modeling Facebook data for customer segmentation, profiling and personalization purposes.